JSYoo5B-archive/os_concept_10th/ch04/exercise/hyejee.md

 **4.8 Provide two programming examples in which multithreading does not provide better performance than a single-threaded solution.**

-**4.9 Under what circumstances does a multithreaded solution using multi- ple kernel threads provide better performance than a single-threaded solution on a single-processor system?**
+**4.9 Under what circumstances does a multithreaded solution using multiple kernel threads provide better performance than a single-threaded solution on a single-processor system?**

 **4.10 Which of the following components of program state are shared across threads in a multithreaded process?**
 **a.
 Register values**
 **b.
 Heap memory**
 **c.
 Global variables**
 **d.
 Stack memory**
 * b.
 Heap memeory, c.
 Global variable

 **4.11 Can a multithreaded solution using multiple user-level threads achieve better performance on a multiprocessor system than on a single-processor system?
 Explain.**